cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

 - Each chain is running their new upgraded connection end and is processing upgraded logic and state according to the upgraded parameters.
 - Each chain has knowledge of and has agreed to the counterparty's upgraded connection parameters.

-If a chain does not agree to the proposed counterparty `UpgradeConnectionState`, it may abort the upgrade handshake by writing a sentinel abort value into the upgrade-failed connection path.
+If a chain does not agree to the proposed counterparty `UpgradeConnectionState`, it may abort the upgrade handshake by writing `UPGRADE_ERR` as the state in the `UpgradeStatus` and storing it under the status path and restore the original connection.

-`connection/{identifier}/proposedUpgradeFailed` => `[]byte(0x1)`.
+`statusPath(id) => UpgradeStatus{UPGRADE_ERR}`

-The counterparty receiving proof of this must cancel the upgrade and resume the
+A relayer may then submit a `CancelConnectionUpgradeMsg` to the counterparty.
+Upon receiving this message a chain must verify that the counterparty wrote `UPGRADE_ERR` into its `UpgradeStatus` and if successful, it will restore its original connection as well thus cancelling the upgrade.

 If an upgrade message arrives after the specified timeout, then the message MUST NOT execute successfully.
+Again a relayer may submit a proof of this in a `CancelConnectionUpgradeTimeoutMsg` so that counterparty cancels the upgrade and restores it original connection as well.

 ```typescript
 function connUpgradeInit(